utlib/islandora_mirador_bookreader/README.md

 ## Installation

-1. As usual, download or clone this repo into Islandora's module directory and enable.
+1. As usual, download or clone this repo into Drupal's module directory and enable.
 2. Download the Mirador compiled javascript library, unzip, and place into "sites/all/libraries" as with other libraries.
 3. Choose "Mirador Bookreader" in the list of viewers on the Book Solution Pack configuration page.